 Like lots of people, I am trying to figure out why these changes come along or why some accepted practice in health care or preventive behavior is suddenly not a given anymore.
 That’s how I’ve come to write about epidemiology.

 A year of so ago, when I tried to figure out the difference between causation and association — and to understand the issues in plain English — I was actually learning about epidemiology.
 Months later, when I tried to understand how, in a research setting, an analysis differs from a meta-analysis, that too was epidemiology.
 Just a few days ago I started to explore another issue, the investigation of a water wall in a Wisconsin hospital recently connected to an outbreak of Legionnaires Disease (post coming soon), and I realized that it was also about epidemiology.

 Because lots of other people have the same questions that I have — aversion to jargon and occasional misunderstandings, I’ve set up my new Epidemiology 101 page where I’ll collect links to any of my posts that explore epidemiological topics.
 I have not studied epidemiology at all, so after I read and write, I’ll run my piece by someone who knows a lot more about public health, research, and analyzing data than I do — just be sure I am accurate.

 One last thing.
 I revere science.
 I completed my share of science classes in high school and college, and I am a loyal Science Friday listener (NPR).
 Just because I disagree with something or because a certain issue resonates with me personally, I am not going to get angry at physicians and scientists, exclaiming that they don’t know what they are doing.

 I believe that most of these researchers know exactly what they are doing, are committed to using science, and want to make the world a better and a healthier place.
-They cannot help if their findings are less than conclusive or encourage us to change our habits in different directions we don’t want to go.
+They cannot help if their findings are less than conclusive or encourage us to change our habits in different directions where we don’t want to go.